aka-labs-io/dm/README.md

 cd dm-cmd; make; make clean

-the outputs are in bin directory
+the outputs are in bin directory.
+The dm-cmd file is protected.